libvips/libvips/_posts/2026-06-03-nip4-batch-mode.md

 nip4 has a new and much nicer batch mode (compared to nip2).
 This post tries to explain how it works with some examples.

-NOTE: most of these examples don't work properly in the current nip4, there's a fixed up version coming in a day or two.

 ## Snip

 nip4 now ships with a new command-line program, called snip.
 This is an